Kilwa Kisiwani: Controversies

-Health & Education
+Health and education

-Since the resident island population is less than 1000 people, there is one school, The Lyahi Koranic Middle school.
+Since the resident island population is slightly more than 1000 people, there is one primary school, the Lyahi Koranic Middle school.
 Older students move to the mainland for further education.
-There are no healthcare facilities on the Island so residents have to take the boat to the mainland to receive healthcare services at either the Masoka Urban Health Center ot the Masoko BAKWATA Dispensary both located in Kilwa Masoko town.
+There are no healthcare facilities on the island so residents have to take the boat to the mainland to receive healthcare services at either the Masoka Urban Health Center or the Masoko BAKWATA Dispensary both in Kilwa Masoko.